Cultural tourism destinations: where to go in 2019

 Catalonia Region (Spain)

 Barcelona has suffered its fair share of overtourism-related problems in recent years, so why not explore the rest of the culturally rich region?
-In a stroke of genius, the tourism board declared 2018 and 2019 as the years of cultural tourism in the region prompting visitors to explore more beyond the typical, overpublicized destinations.
+In a stroke of genius, the tourism board declared 2018 and 2019 as the years of cultural tourism in the area prompting visitors to explore more beyond the typical, overpublicized destinations.

-They designed six different routes to experience Catalonia highlighting that there’s a route for each type of traveler and that cultural tourism is no longer an underground niche in the industry.
+They designed six different routes to experience Catalonia, highlighting that there’s a route for each type of traveler and that cultural tourism is no longer an underground niche in the industry.

 Gujarat state (India)

-I lived in the largest city in the state of Gujarat, Ahmedabad, for a few months in 2014 and did a road trip from Ahmedabad to Diu that summer and I can tell you this: I only wish I had had time to explore more of the state.
+I lived in the largest city in Gujarat state, Ahmedabad, for a few months in 2014 and took a road trip from Ahmedabad to Diu that summer.
+I can tell you this: I only wish I had had time to explore more of the state.
 At the time, people didn’t see much more to visit besides Gandhi’s Sabarmati Ashram, but I saw loads of tourism potential if things were planned right.

 They approach cultural tourism from the inside out, showing personalized recommendations by locals to visitors based on interests.
 Most of my planning was done in the morning after breakfast.
 I would open the MyHelsinki website and bookmark all recommendations from local guides that had something in common with my interests.
 It can quickly cause a “rabbit hole” effect, which should be fine if you’re staying for longer than three days.
-In my case, I had to narrow down my options but it also made me want to go back for a second visit.
+In my case, I had to narrow down my options, but it also made me want to go back for a second visit.

-When I read the reason why Linz had also won one of the 2019 European Smart Tourism Awards, I jumped with joy.
+When I read why Linz had also won one of the 2019 European Smart Tourism Awards, I jumped with joy.
 Quite literally.
 I’m always touched to see destinations doing it right when it comes to sustainable cultural tourism and getting the recognition they deserve.

 I confess I know very little of Lyon, the other 2019 European Capital of Smart Tourism.
 But considering that I agree with the reasons why Helsinki won, I have to trust their criteria.
-Having one of the 25 carbon neutral airports and being known as France’s capital of gastronomy sounds good enough as a calling card.
+Having one of the 25 carbon neutral airports and being known as France’s gastronomy capital sounds good enough as a calling card.

-Lyon in (impressive) numbers, in case you need extra convincing: 4,000 restaurants, 15 restaurants with Michelin stars, first France’s city for culture outside of Paris, and second city of the arts in France.
+Lyon in (impressive) numbers, in case you need extra convincing: 4,000 restaurants, 15 restaurants with Michelin stars, first France’s city for culture outside of Paris, and the second city of the arts in France.